ccxt/ccxt/wiki/Manual.md

 ### Get raw OHLCV response

-Currently, ccxt uses structure where it does not include raw info from `fetchOHLCV` response.
-However, users might be able to override the response with some custom codes, like:
+Currently, the structure CCXT uses does not include the raw response from the exchange.
+However, users might be able to override the return value by doing:

 <!-- tabs:start -->
 #### **Javascript**